b8horpet/toh_tmp/README.md

 ## Templates

-In C++ template parameters can be types that have variable amount of numbers as parameters.
+In C++ template parameters can be types that have variable amount of numbers as parameters([variadic templates](https://en.cppreference.com/w/cpp/language/parameter_pack)).
 The Towers are defined by a name (only for validation and printing purpose) and variable amount of numbers as disc sizes.
 The solver expects a depth, and 3 storage types as template argumants.
 The solver will manipulate the types based on the recursive rules we established before.
-The solver will initiate the end result state type, and the compiler initiates the steps required by it.
+The solver will instantiate the end result state type, and the compiler instantiates the steps required by it.
 The Moves are concatenated along the way in a type.

-At the end an incomplete type is initiated with the solution moves which will print the error in the console and produce no executable.
+At the end an incomplete type is instantiated with the solution moves which will print the error in the console and produce no executable.
 This way the proof that the computation occurs at compile time and no runtime overhead can exist is proven.

-The solution can easily be extended by a constexpr array of the moves in a different type which will hold the moves as data member values.
-These values can be initiated from the moves types for actual runtime usage, as the array is filled with the moves data in compile time.
-This part got removed for the brevity of the example.

 ### Notation